 (a) A new Large Load;

-(b) A modification of any existing Load Facility that increases the aggregate peak Demand of the Facility by 75 MW or more; or
+(b) A modification of any existing Load Facility that increases the aggregate peak Demand of the Facility by 75 MW or more;

-(c) A modification of an existing Large Load that changes or adds a Point of Interconnection (POI) or Service Delivery Point to a different electrical bus on a different electrical circuit.
+(c) A modification of an existing Large Load that changes or adds a Point of Interconnection (POI) or Service Delivery Point to a different electrical bus on a different electrical circuit; or

+(d) A modification of an existing Large Electronic Load that materially changes dynamic characteristics or operating behavior in a manner that may affect system performance or ride-through capability.
+Material changes include, but not limited to, changes in the technology (e.g., conversion of cryptocurrency mining loads to data centers) or controls (e,g,, protection schemes or relay settings) that affect system response, voltage or frequency ride-through, or dynamic behavior at the POI or Service Delivery Point.

 9.3.4.3 Dynamic and Transient Stability Analysis

-(1) The lead TSP shall not initiate the stability study prior to receiving from the ILLE dynamic load modeling information sufficient to properly model the load in the stability studies.
+(1) The lead TSP shall not initiate the stability study prior to receiving from the ILLE dynamic load modeling information sufficient to properly model the load in the stability studies, in accordance with paragraph (6) of Section 6.2, Dynamics Model Development.
 The TSP shall check the dynamic load information according to the procedure specified in Section 3.4.4, Load Model Data, of the Dynamics Working Group Procedure Manual.

 (2) The stability study base case shall be created from the most recently approved Dynamics Working Group (DWG) base case appropriate for the desired Initial Energization date of the Load.
 The initial transmission configuration of the study area shall be consistent with the configuration used in the corresponding steady-state study to the extent practicable.

 (3) All stability studies shall be performed in accordance with NERC Reliability Standards, Protocols, this Planning Guide, and the Operating Guides.
 Transient stability studies will analyze the performance of the ERCOT System in terms of angular stability, voltage stability, and excessive frequency excursions.
 Additional studies may include small signal stability or critical clearing time analyses.
 Such studies should incorporate reasonable and conservative assumptions regarding impacted facility operating conditions.
 ERCOT in collaboration with the TSP(s) shall determine the stability analysis to be performed.